wolf-adam-eily/rnaseq_for_model_plant/README.md

 	D	3
 	A	4
 	C	3</pre>
 means that object A is in both groups 1 and 4, object B is in only group 1, object C is in groups 3 and 4, and so forth.
 We could then say that our sources are the objects, and our nodes are the groups to which each object belongs.
 To make our topological network we simply put one point for each object and one point for each group on a piece of paper and draw arrows going from each object-point to each group-point.
 If two objects are pointing to the same group, we place those objects closer to the group.
 If an object is part of two or more groups, that object will have two or more arrows pointing to each distinct group to which it belong.
 The cardinal rule is that no object may have two arrows pointing to the same group (that is, the set for that group is pairwise disjoint).
 Now we need to begin thinking about our differential expression data.
 We could group the genes with the phenotype which expresses them most. . .but that would leave all of our genes (sources) flowing to only four sinks (nodes).
 That certainly does not communicate much.
 However, we have our differential gene expression results written into a csv, complete with the fold-change, or percent increase, between phenotypes.
 We could group our genes according to their fold-changes.
-However, should we do this, each of our sources would flow only to one sink, and we'd have no information about the flow between sinks.
+However, should we do this, each of our sources would flow only to one sink, and we'd have no  Information about the flow between sinks.
 What we <i>can</i> do, however, is to perform a variety of grouping exercises, successively grouping our results into larger and larger groups.
 The initial grouping will be the most specific, composed of the most sinks.
 However, the second grouping will be less specific, consisting of fewer sinks but the same number of sources.
 Therefore, some of the sinks in the initial grouping have converged.
 We can now determine which sinks have converged and conncet those sinks in the first grouping.
 We can repeat this until it is of no more use to us.

 To achieve this, we can create a series of family trees, or <a href="https://en.wikipedia.org/wiki/Dendrogram">dendrograms</a>.
 You have most likely encountered many dendrograms before in an evolutionary biology course.
 An important note about dendrograms is that only the <b>height</b> of the tree matters.
 It does not matter, laterally, how close together any two leaves are.
 Leaves and nodes which are separated by a small height are more closely related than leaves and nodes which are separated by greater heights, regardless of the lateral distance needed to reach one or the other.
 This will come in handy.
 We can create a dendrogram of our genes based on their fold changes and then create our groups by taking at first each node and its closer neighbor.
 Afterwards, we can create a second dendogram of our genes based on their changes and create our groups by taking each node and its two closest neighbors.
 The second tree will be less specific, and each group will be a combination of two groups frmo the first tree.
 We continue this process until it is of no use, and then create our edge-list as needed.
 To do this, we will be back in R, this time using the package "RFLPtools", which allows us to write our groups into a plain-text document.
 Let's load R and our gene results: